Harem (album): Promotion

 Brightman began a promotional tour in support of the album, beginning on 23 April 2003 on the Japanese News Station news program of TV Asahi.
 She performed "Beautiful", "Question of Honour" and "Sarahbande".

 On 2 May, Brightman went to Taiwan for a 4-day stay in Taipei.

 During the promotional tour in Germany (from 20 to 24 May), the singer performed "It’s a Beautiful Day" and "Time to Say Goodbye" on ARD's Hits, Hits, Hits 25 Years Superstars & Megahits special event.
 Brightman made an appearance at the Grand Prix Eurovision de la Chanson für Deutschland performing "It's a Beautiful Day" and "Harem".
 Later on, she performed "Harem" at the Goldene Henne TV show on 29 September 2003.
 One month later, Brightman joined Schiller on stage to perform "The Smile", a track included in the Harem Tour CD.

 Finland was Brightman's final stop in Europe.
 She performed "Harem" and "It's a Beautiful Day" at the Suomen Neito beauty contest.

 Promotional appearances took place in Canada at the end of May.
 She performed Harem at Fashion Cares event, and also appeared at the Canada AM morning show.
 The singer later performed at the Canadian concert series Live at the Rehearsal Hall during October.
 Promotion in Canada continued in January 2004 with Brightman's Arabian-themed concert on CBC's Opening Night, which included British violinist Nigel Kennedy and Iraqi singer Kadim Al Sahir as guest performers.

 Promotion in the United States started on 9 June.
 An autograph session in New York City was held and Brightman later appeared on The Sharon Osbourne Show.

 Brightman went to Brazil's Hebe show twice to promote the album.
 The first time, in 2003, she performed "Harem", and during the second visit, in 2004, she sang "What a Wonderful World".

 Brightman was a headlining performer at the 2004 Arabian Music Awards in Dubai, United Arab Emirates, and in August, she performed "The War Is Over" with Kadim Al Sahir at the Beiteddine Festival in Beirut, Lebanon.
 In Jordan, Brightman made a live guest appearance at the International Souk Ukaz cultural festival to sing her duet with Kadim Al Sahir.

 Harem – The Sarah Brightman Special was used as a promotional tool.
 It premiered at the New York Film Festival where later won the first prize for Best Musical Documentary and was later broadcast in the United States through PBS and in several other countries: Croatia (HRT), Turkey (CNBC-e), Finland (MTV3), Singapore (Arts Central TV), Canada (CBC).
 It was later released on DVD as Harem – a Desert Fantasy.

 Tour

-Beginning on 10 January 2004 and ending on 23 December 2004 the tour spanned 119 stops, with sixty-eight in North America, twenty-four in Asia, twenty in Europe and five in Oceania.
+Beginning on 10 January 2004 and ending on 23 December 2004, the album's world tour spanned 119 stops, with sixty-eight in North America, twenty-four in Asia, twenty in Europe and five in Oceania.

 The Harem World Tour grossed $60 million and sold 800,000 tickets in total, $15 million and 225,000 sales of which came from the North American leg.